Reserves are materials and resources which have been set aside by a professor to be used for a class.

 - The catalog will indicate which library is holding the materials for your course.

-- Go to the appropriate library’s checkout desk to request an item on reserve.
+- Go to the appropriate library’s help desk to request an item on reserve.

 To place materials on physical course reserve:

-- Fill out the form as completely as possible.
+- Following the online instructions, fill out the form as completely as possible.